kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 **Properties**.

 So, information about customers of an online store is collected as properties of the records of the Web Customer entity.
-This means that one of the OroCRM entities is “Web Customer” and the system knows that records of this entity can have a number of properties, such as the first name, last name, email, phone number, ID of the shipping address, ID of the cart, and ID's of the orders.
+This means that one of the OroCommerce entities is “Web Customer” and the system knows that records of this entity can have a number of properties, such as the first name, last name, email, phone number, ID of the shipping address, ID of the cart, and ID's of the orders.
 The system is also aware that some of these properties need to be defined while some are optional.
 When a new customer is added to the system, their record is created and values of the properties are saved